SparklinStar/Everyday_object_classification/README.md

 - Model evaluation with accuracy, F1 score, classification report, and confusion matrix
 - Streamlit deployment for user-friendly interaction

+### Why have I used EfficientNetB2 instead of other EfficientNet models?
+- Trade-off between Performance and Complexity: EfficientNet models are designed with a balance between performance and model complexity.
+EfficientNet B2 strikes a suitable equilibrium, providing a strong performance boost while still maintaining a manageable computational load compared to larger variants like B3 or B4
+- Faster Training and Inference: EfficientNet B2 is faster to train and provides faster inference compared to larger versions like B3 or B4.
+This efficiency is crucial when developing and iterating on your model during the development process.
+- Suitable for Streamlit Deployment: EfficientNet B2's resource efficiency and manageable size make it an excellent fit for deployment on platforms like Streamlit, where model performance and user experience are both key considerations.
+- Model Complexity and Resources: EfficientNet B5, B6, and B7 are larger and more complex models with significantly more parameters than B2.
+Training and deploying these larger models require substantially more computational resources and memory, which might not be practical for your specific deployment environment or project constraints.
+- Dataset Complexity: If the dataset primarily consists of common everyday objects, using a model like B2 might be sufficient to capture the necessary features for accurate classification.
+The additional complexity of B5, B6, or B7 might not necessarily yield significant benefits for your specific task.

 ## How to Use

 1. Clone the repository: `git clone https://github.com/yourusername/everyday-object-classifier.git`